 - Coffee grinds, tea bags/grounds, and unbleached filters

 What NOT to add to your compost bin/pile:

 - Plant material treated with pesticides or herbicides

 - Diseased plants

 - Do not add weeds unless your pile gets good and hot or it will not kill the weed seeds

 - Anything synthetic, including pesticides, herbicides, plastics, medicines, cleaning products (these will kill the microbes performing the composting process)

-In order for a compost pile to decompose efficiently, you need to create the right ratio of brown (carbon) and green (nitrogen).
+In order for a best replica watches compost pile to decompose efficiently, you need to create the right ratio of brown (carbon) and green (nitrogen).
 Piles with too much green tend to be stinky, because the excess nitrogen produces ammonia gas.
 Brown rich piles break down very slowly because there is not enough nitrogen for the micro-organisms to thrive.
 Try to keep your compost pile within the ratio of 25-30 parts brown to 1 part green.
 But, do not allow the carbon/nitrogen ratio to deter you from composting.
 Just start throwing stuff in the pile.
-If it gets stinky you know to add some stuff from the audemars piguet royal oak replica watches brown list.
+If it gets stinky you know to add some stuff from the brown list.
 If the pile is not decomposing fast enough, add stuff from the green list.
 Before you know it you will be enjoying rich dark brown compost that is high in the nutrients your plants need to grow strong and beautiful.